 …

-In the case that CH4 was measured using FTIR or QCL, the calculation of CH4 undertaken according to this paragraph shall be excluded."
+In the case that CH4 was measured using FTIR or QCL-IR, the calculation of CH4 undertaken according to this paragraph shall be excluded."

 Paragraph 9.3.1.8., amend to read:

 "9.3.1.8.
 Gas drying

 Exhaust gases may be measured wet or dry, except for HC, NH3 and H2O which shall be measured wet.
 Gas dryers are not permitted for H2O and NH3 measurement.
 A gas-drying device, if used, shall have a minimal effect on the composition of the measured gases.
 Chemical dryers are not an acceptable method of removing water from the sample."